Chengara struggle: Beginning

 Months passed, but there was no sign of any positive move from the state government.
-Therefore, as response to these broken promises, on 4 August 2007, the SJVSV led 300 landless families to another estate of Harrisons Malayalam Ltd, the Chengara estate, to claim and occupy land.
-This was the start of what we now know as the Chengara Struggle.
-It's important to note, that the struggle does not take place in the village Chengara, but in Harrisons Malayalam's Kumbazha estate more than three km distant.
-This estate is popularly known as Chengara estate, so the struggle got named "Chengara Struggle" or "Chengara Samaram" in the local language Malayalam.
+Therefore, on 4 August 2007, the SJVSV led 300 landless families to another estate of Harrisons Malayalam Ltd, the Chengara estate, to claim and occupy land.
+This was the start of what is now known as the Chengara Struggle.
+It is important to note that the struggle does not take place in the village Chengara, but in Harrisons Malayalam's Kumbazha estate, more than three km away.
+This estate is popularly known as Chengara estate, so the struggle was named "Chengara Struggle" or "Chengara Samaram" in the local language Malayalam.